 Die-off basics

 Die-offs can be scary.
-They may reduce a colony’s population by 5%, 10%, 25% or more in just hours or days.
+They may reduce a colony’s population by 5%, 10%, 25%, or more in hours or days.
 And depending on the cause and proximity, other colonies can be affected too.
-Or infected, if you like.
-If you’ve discovered a possible problem in one of your Dubia colonies and you want to fix it, first know that: (a) Dubia roach die offs are fairly common, and (b) you might able to stop it from progressing and get your roaches healthy again even if you don’t yet know the cause.
+Or, infected if you like.
+If you’ve discovered a possible problem in one of your Dubia colonies and you want to fix it, first know that: (a) Dubia roach die-offs are fairly common, and (b) you might able to stop it from progressing and get your roaches healthy again even if you don’t yet know the cause.
 You might return them to health even if you never find the cause.
 Sick colonies are not necessarily doomed.

 How to approach the problem

-With a hopeful eye toward finding solutions, our approach here is to intervene quickly and mitigate damage.
-We do this without too much concern for establishing cause along the way.
-This means that for the purposes of this guide, our desire to find causality takes a backseat to halting the damage.
-We do not focus on testing hypotheses in this guide.
+With a hopeful eye toward finding solutions, our approach here is to intervene quickly and mitigate damages.
+We do this without too much concern for establishing the die-off’s cause along the way.
+For the purposes of this guide, finding causality takes a backseat to halting the damage.
+We won’t focus on testing hypotheses.
 We are problem-solving.
-Our concern is with the colony and preventing its untimely demise.
-This is Dubia roach triage, and we are working to save the most seriously affected.
-Roaches are dying and the situation may be critical.
+Our concern is for the colony, and our goal is to prevent its untimely demise.
+We are performing Dubia roach triage.
+Roaches are dying, and the situation may be critical.
 Fast action is required.
-Intervention often takes some time to work so there is no time to waste.
-The priority is fixing the problem even if it comes at the expense of finding the cause.
+Intervention often takes time to work, so there is no time to waste.
+The priority is fixing the problem.

 So consider up-front that you may learn what caused the die-off, but you may not.
-You can experiment by changing just one thing and seeing if the situation improves, but this increases your risk of losing the colony or losing more than you would had you taken more action.
+You can experiment by changing just one thing and seeing if the situation improves, but this increases your risk of losing the colony or losing more than you would have had you taken more action.
 How you proceed is up to you.
-Just be aware that when there is a choice between resolution and finding cause, our advice going forward will lean heavily toward resolution.
+Just know that when there is a choice between solving the problem and finding the cause, we focus on solutions.

-It’s a shotgun approach, but it may save your colony.
-This means you may never know what the problem was once the colony begins to recover, or you may only have a general sense of it.
-You saw some problems, you fixed them, the roaches got better, and something you did seems to have worked.
-On one hand, you have your colony back.
-On the other hand the problem may be more likely to recur.
-This is the trade-off.
-In the short-run, your colony lives to breed another day.
+Ours is a shotgun approach, but it may save your colony.
+You may never learn what caused your colony’s die-off.
+But with our help, you will hopefully find some problems, fix them, and your roaches will recover.
+On one hand, you may get your colony back to health.
+On the other hand, the problem may be more likely to recur.
+The trade-off is that in the short run, your colony lives to breed another day.

 Symptoms of a die off

 In broad terms, an unusually high number of dead roaches is the main sign of a die-off.
-Obviously the number and to some degree even the rate of death that will cause you concern varies by colony size, but somewhere around 2% and up per day should raise an eyebrow.
-For example, it may not mean anything if you have 10 roaches and two die, but if you have 100 and 20 die, or you have 1,000 and 200 die, this is a very different situation.
+Obviously, the number — and to some degree, even the rate of death that will cause you concern — varies by colony size.
+A death rate of around 2% and up per day should raise an eyebrow.
+For example, if you have ten roaches, it may not mean anything if two die.
+But if you have 100 roaches and 20 die, or you have 1,000 and 200 die, these are very different situations.
 The latter two cases strongly suggest a problem.
-The first does not.
-Two roaches out of ten could easily randomly die.
+The first situation does not.
+Two roaches out of ten could die by chance.
+When 200 out of 1,000 die, that’s not random.

-You may be able to determine if the colony is experiencing a die-off by comparing its current death rate to what is normal.
-This only works of course if you’re in-tune with colony norms.
-If you aren’t, the next best thing may be to wait and see what happens in a few hours or perhaps a day.
-If the death rate declines to something reasonable, the colony is probably safe and whatever happened was either nothing or it resolved on its own.
+You may determine if the colony is experiencing a die-off by comparing its current death rate to normal.
+This comparison only works if you’re in tune with colony norms.
+If you aren’t, the next best thing may be to wait and see what happens in a few hours or a day.
+If the death rate declines to something reasonable, the colony is probably safe, and whatever happened didn’t indicate anything.
+Or maybe the problem cleared up on its own.
 If your roaches keep dying, something is probably going on that needs attention.
-And of course if the death rate climbs you likely have your answer.
+And of course, if the death rate climbs, you likely have your answer.

-So with any luck there’s nothing to see.
-The colony isn’t sick and everything returns to normal within a day.
-But if you decide further investigation is needed, keep reading to learn what to look for.
+So with any luck, there’s nothing to see.
+The colony isn’t sick, and everything returns to normal within a day.
+But if you decide further investigation is needed, keep reading to learn what signs to look for.

 Sick roaches

 In most cases, dead roaches are not the first sign of a die-off.
 Sick roaches are.
-Fortunately, sick roaches are easy to spot when there’s a larger problem with the colony.
+Fortunately, sick roaches are easy to spot.
 They’re easy to identify generally, but they stand out much more en masse.
 If you find more dead roaches than usual, look for sick roaches.

 As an aside, it may be a good idea to develop a habit of scanning your colony for sick roaches.
-If you don’t already, make it part of your routine in the future.
-It doesn’t take much (or even any) effort once you’re in the habit, and it may help avoid a problem altogether.
-Ridding a colony of sickly roaches quickly can head off some problems before they have a chance to develop.
-You can quarantine sick roaches, or you might even feed them off to your animals before you feed off the healthy ones.
-Of course this depends on your animal as well as what may be making your roaches sick.
+If you don’t already, make it part of your routine.
+It doesn’t take much effort once you’re in the habit, and the practice may help you avoid problems altogether.
+Quickly removing sickly roaches from a colony can head off some problems before they have a chance to develop.
+You can quarantine any sick roaches you find, or you might feed them to your animals before feeding off healthier ones.
+Of course, this depends on what kind of animals you have.
+It also depends on what might be making your roaches sick.
 It’s something to consider.
+If there’s any doubt, just quarantine them and observe them to see what happens.

-Begin by examining the roaches in their bin.
+Start your search for sick roaches by examining the bin.
 Keep in mind that you’re looking for clues about the source and magnitude of a potentially serious problem.
-Consider that if there is an issue, it will fall somewhere on a continuum between “chronic” and “acute”.
-The reason for doing this should be clear: You want to figure out what the extent of the problem is, but what you really want to do is to identify the problem itself.
+Consider that if there is an issue, it will fall somewhere on a continuum between “chronic” and “acute.”
+You want to figure out the extent of any problem, but ideally, you want to identify the problem itself.
 Or at least what the problem is likely to be.
-This will help you work toward a solution.
-To that end, deciding if the die-off looks like something acute versus chronic will help you narrow down potential causes and find possible solutions.
+This will help you as you work toward a solution.
+Deciding if the die-off looks acute versus chronic will help you narrow down potential causes and find possible solutions.

-It may be helpful at this point to know that roaches tend to die quickly after exposure to a lethal dose of toxic chemicals or physical injury.
-Of course, this isn’t always the case, but it’s a good general rule.
-So you want to rule this out quickly, or determine if it’s a likelihood or even a possibility.
-This is because poisoning is among the most serious findings, and the most urgent.
-You will have to take action quickly if that’s what you’ve got.
-A “slow” die-off means chemical exposure is less likely, and if by chance it is an exposure, it may be less serious.
+At this point, it may be helpful to know that roaches tend to die quickly after exposure to a lethal dose of toxic chemicals or physical injury.
+While not always the case, this is a good general rule.
+So you want to rule this out quickly or determine if it’s a possibility or a likelihood.
+Poisoning is among the most serious findings.
+If this is what you’ve got, you must take action quickly.
+A “slow” die-off means chemical exposure is less likely, and if by chance it is exposure, it may be a less serious one.

-Look for signs of sickness among the roaches as you search the enclosure.
-Signs of some kind of exposure are lethargy, lack of coordination, and lack of response to direct stimulation.
-Before death, Dubia roaches with an acute toxic chemical exposure may slow down or stop crawling.
-They may also lose coordination, roll over onto their backs, and either remain still or move their legs and head rapidly.
-When these sick roaches are righted, they often fail to straighten their body.
-They will immediately roll onto their back again.
-Death usually comes within a day or two for these roaches, though they may appear to linger in this altered-state longer.
+As you search the enclosure, look for signs of sickness among the roaches.
+Signs of exposure are lethargy, lack of coordination, and lack of response to direct stimulation.
+Before death, Dubia roaches with acute toxic chemical exposure may slow down or stop crawling.
+They may lose coordination, roll onto their backs, and either remain still or move their legs and head rapidly.

-Interestingly, it’s possible that these listless and lethargic roaches are already dead.
-Cockroaches have a central nervous system that does not require their head be attached to their body.
-They are famously able to move and even appear normal for a time after their head is removed.
+Interestingly, it’s possible that these listless, lethargic roaches are already dead.
+The cockroach’s central nervous system does not require its head to be attached to its body.
+They are famously able to move and even appear normal without their head.
 Not that we advocate this, of course.
-The point is that the presence of motor response does not necessarily mean that a roach is “alive”.
+The point is that the presence of motor response does not necessarily mean that a roach is “alive.”
 At least not in the way we think of being alive.
 Keep this in mind.

-Chronic chemical exposure (or an acute exposure to a sub-lethal dose) is probably more common than exposure to a lethal dose of poison.
-Also keep this in mind as you search the colony.
-If there was a massive poisoning, the roaches would probably already be dead, or they will be soon.
-If this is the case, there’s nothing you can do to help the ones that have been exposed.
-In this case, the hope would be that you can save the roaches that are not yet exposed.
+Chronic chemical exposure (or acute exposure to a sub-lethal dose) is probably more common than exposure to a lethal dose of poison.
+Also, keep this in mind as you search the colony.
+If there was a massive poisoning, the roaches would probably already be dead or will be soon.
+If this is the case, there’s nothing you can do except try to save ones that are not yet exposed.

-The good news is that your roaches are still alive, but unfortunately that means the cause is harder to find.
-It’s much easier to deal with a situation where you feed your roaches a batch of bad grapes, for example, and they suddenly start dropping dead than it is to deal with a scenario where something you feed them slowly poisons them over time.
-Or maybe your neighbor fumigated and the chemicals reached your colony.
-Maybe some grain you fed them a month ago was contaminated with a bacteria toxic to Dubia roaches and that bacteria has grown and spread over time.
-There are a lot of possibilities to consider here, but they do fall into categories that can be addressed.
+The good news is that there is hope if your roaches are alive.
+Unfortunately, this makes finding the cause of their bad health harder.
+It’s much easier to deal with situations where roaches eat a batch of tainted grapes, for example, and suddenly start dropping dead than when something you feed them slowly poisons them over time.
+Or maybe your neighbor fumigated, and the chemicals reached your colony.
+Or, maybe the grain you fed them a month ago was contaminated with a bacteria toxic to Dubia roaches, and that bacteria has grown and spread in the colony over time.
+There are a lot of possibilities to consider, but they do fall into categories you can address.

 Here are more symptoms to look for as you search:

-Sick roaches may lose the ability to grip with their feet and legs.
-Healthy Dubia roaches can walk upside-down on your hand.
+Sick roaches may lose the ability to grip with their legs and feet.
+Healthy Dubia roaches can walk upside down on your hand.
 They can move quickly and easily.
 Sick roaches tend to be slow and may slide off the palm of the hand.

 Sick roaches struggle to walk.
-Their hind legs may spread out wide beyond their body.
-They may shuffle or waddle as their feet slip and their movements become more uncoordinated over time.
+Their hind legs may spread wide beyond their body.
+They may shuffle or waddle as their feet slip, and their movements become more and more uncoordinated over time.

 At some point, a sick roach may have difficulty staying upright.
-It may may walk some, but then fall to one side then onto its back, where it may not right itself.
+It may walk for a bit but then fall to one side, then onto its back.
+It may not be able to right itself.

 Then, the roach may have a hard time staying alive.

-These processes and the transition from bad health to worse can take hours or days.
+These processes and transitions from poor health to worse can take hours or days.
 How long probably depends on the root cause.
-When you see dead roaches, look around for live roaches with these problems.
+When you see dead roaches, look for live ones with the previously mentioned problems.
 Pick up an egg crate in the bin and see what happens.
-As mentioned, sick roaches lose their grip, so if a lot of them fall to the ground, check for signs of illness.
-Look at the ones on the ground.
+As mentioned, sick roaches lose their grip, so if many roaches fall to the floor when you pick up their harborage, look for signs of illness.
+Inspect the ones on the ground.
 They may have trouble righting themselves.
-If they do right themselves, they may not try to scamper away or they may not get far if they try.
+If they do right themselves, they may not try to scamper away or won’t get far if they do.

-Consider that in every colony there will be a number of dead and dying roaches.
-This is expected and normal.
-What isn’t normal is a large number of dead or dying roaches relative to the size of the colony.
+Consider that every normal and healthy colony has a number of dead and dying roaches.
+What isn’t normal is a large number of dead or dying roaches relative to the colony size.

 Sick roaches tend to linger at the bottom of their enclosure.
-They may be sluggish or listless.
-If you touch them they may not run away.
-They might move a bit and stop or they might try to scamper away and fail because their feet don’t grip the ground.
+They are often sluggish and listless.
+If you touch them, they may not run away.
+They might move a little, then stop, or try to scamper away and fail because their feet don’t grip the ground.
 Or, they may not move much at all.
-The body of a sick roach is often soft and “squishy” to the touch.
-This is compared to how a Dubia roach body usually feels, which could be described as “firm”.
-So a sick roach may have a soft body and be relatively unresponsive to touch.
+The body of a sick roach often feels soft and “squishy” to the touch.
+Healthy Dubia roaches are firm and tend to be responsive to touch.

-Interestingly, the more unhealthy they become, the softer their bodies feel.
-If you find sluggish roaches with soft bodies in your search, consider them to be sick and separate them.
-(Quarantining is described below)
+Interestingly, the more unhealthy they are, the softer their bodies become.
+If you find sluggish roaches with soft bodies in your search, consider them sick and separate them.
+You will find information about the process of quarantining below.

 Old age

-Unfortunately, the symptoms of death from old age are similar to those of low-dose toxin exposure.
-It is difficult and sometimes impossible to tell if old age is causing the die off by looking at symptoms alone.
-The conclusion that a die-off is caused by “old age” is one you may reach after other causes are ruled out.
-This conclusion is usually circumstantial rather than something you find with direct evidence.
+Unfortunately, symptoms of death from old age are similar to those of low-dose toxin exposure.
+It may be difficult or even impossible to tell if old age is causing the die-off by symptoms alone.
+The conclusion that old age caused the die-off is one you may reach after ruling out other causes.
+The evidence is usually circumstantial rather than something you identify directly.

-Having said that, it may be useful to count the number of dead males and females and compare that to past Dubia roach purchases.
+That being said, you might count the number of dead males and females and compare that to past Dubia roach purchases.
 Did you buy a large group of females at some point?
-After you factor in the colony’s female:male ratio, are most of the fatalities female?
-If you have 50 dead females and 4 dead males and a ratio of 5:1, there is a good chance whatever is going on is either affecting females more than males, which is unlikely, so perhaps that points to age.
+After you factor in the colony’s female:male ratio, are most fatalities female?
+If you have 50 dead females and four dead males, and a ratio of 5:1, there’s a chance whatever is going on affects females more than males, which is unlikely, so perhaps that points to age.
 If you happened to have bought 100 female breeders four months ago from an unknown supplier, and you think there is a chance they sold you a batch of old roaches, you may have your answer.

 Identifying causes